Bus tracking system and real time bus data

 The Geelong bus network began offering real time information on 15 February 2017.

-Please note that for both Bendigo and Geelong, there is currently no real time information for Night Coach services from Melbourne.
+Please note that for Ballarat, Bendigo and Geelong, there is currently no real time information for Night Coach services from Melbourne.

 Work is ongoing to offer real time information for other bus routes across regional Victoria.